xianghuiluo/TechnicalNotes/articles/wireguard.md

 ## Accessing the Internet
 We can further allow the clients to direct all their internet traffic through the VPN connection.
 In the client configuration file, simply change the **AllowedIPs** to **0.0.0.0/0**.\
-At this stage, the server configuration file and the client configuration file look like (with different keys):
+At this stage, the server configuration file and the client configuration file look like (with different keys):\
+Server
 ```
 [Interface]
 Address = 192.168.1.1/24